 World Forum delegates will take a tour of the factory to see Morgan cars being built from start to finish, discovering the mix of cutting edge technology and traditional skills used to turn out the most quintessentially British of automobiles.

-Silverstone Heritage Limited was awarded £9.1 million in 2017 by the Heritage Lottery Fund which to enable it to build the Silverstone Heritage Experience at the home of British Motor Racing.
+Silverstone Heritage Limited was awarded £9.1 million in 2017 by the Heritage Lottery Fund which to enable it to build The Silverstone Experience at the home of British motor racing.

 The project will bring the heritage of Silverstone and British motor racing to life through the creation of a dynamic, interactive and educational visitor experience that will include a permanent exhibition taking visitors on an exciting two hour journey through motor racing past, present and future.
 The latest technology will be used to tell the amazing stories of the people that have been part of the site’s history, from medieval monks and WWII air crew to the racing drivers, riders, engineers and marshals of today.

 The complex will also include a Collections and Research Centre, offering museum and archive accredited storage for the unique British Racing Drivers’ Club (BRDC) archive and other motor sport collections as well as a specialist library and learning space for school groups.